Mr Keat Ooi Orthopaedic Spine Surgeon

 At Keat Ooi Surgery we provide the most advanced individualised care plan that is based on established guidelines, latest research and technological advancement.

-Keat Ooi, Trained Robotic Surgery Specialist
+Keat Ooi, Robotic Surgery Specialist

 phone 03 9088 5655